MinhQuocNguyenHoang/Panda-Jump-Game/README.md

 - **A win condition:** Unlike most AK games that end only on death, Panda Jump has a timer-based **victory state** alongside the Game Over state.
 - **Dual-axis threat system:** Bugs move vertically along bamboo trunks; arrows cut horizontally across all lanes, requiring the player to make two completely different spatial decisions simultaneously.
 - **Direction-aware stomp collision:** At the moment of bounding-box overlap between panda and bug, the game checks `panda.y < bug.y`.
-If true-the panda is above the bug-it is a stomp (score + explosion).
+If true-the panda is above the bug - it is a stomp (score + explosion).
 Any other angle is a crash (Game Over).
 - **Static memory discipline:** The entire game runs within 16 KB RAM using fixed-size entity pools (`MAX_BUGS = 5`, `MAX_ARROWS = 5`) with zero heap allocation.

 ### I. Hardware